jamesmcm/jamesmcm.github.io/source/_posts/2020-05-06-a-practical-introduction-to-async-programming-in-rust.markdown

 The `async` keyword defines an async code block or function.
-Specifying that it will return a `Future`, a value that will need to be `.await`ed elsewhere in order to trigger the execution of the task (note the lazy execution) and get the return value.
+Specifying that it will return a `Future`, a value that will need to be `.await`ed elsewhere in order to trigger the execution of the task (note the lazy execution) and wait for the return value to be available.

 The `.await` keyword (which must be inside an `async` block/function) is used to wait asynchronously for an async task to finish, and get the return value.
 Note that while the task itself cannot progress until the `Future` is ready, the actual OS thread can have other tasks assigned to it by the runtime, and so continue to do work.

 Effectively the task is informing the runtime that at this point it may yield the execution to another task (eventually, that other task will also `await` something, and if the Future in this task is ready, execution of this task may continue) -